joshua14134/GuardianWalk/README.md

 ---

 <p align="center">
-Made with ❤️ to improve accessibility through Artificial Intelligence.
+❤️ Built to improve accessibility through Artificial Intelligence and Assistive Technology.
 </p>

 <p align="center">
-⭐ If you found this project interesting, consider giving it a Star on GitHub.
+⭐ If you found this project useful, consider giving it a <b>Star</b> on GitHub.
 </p>